timoast/sinto/docs/basic_usage.rst

 .. code-block:: none

-    sinto fragments [-h] -b BAM -f FRAGMENTS [-m MIN_MAPQ] [-p NPROC] [-t BARCODETAG] [-c CELLS]
-                       [--barcode_regex BARCODE_REGEX] [--use_chrom USE_CHROM]
+    sinto fragments [-h] -b BAM -f FRAGMENTS [-m MIN_MAPQ] [-p NPROC] [-t BARCODETAG] [-c CELLS] [--barcode_regex BARCODE_REGEX] [--use_chrom USE_CHROM] [--max_distance MAX_DISTANCE]
-                       [--max_distance MAX_DISTANCE]
+                       [--min_distance MIN_DISTANCE] [--chunksize CHUNKSIZE] [--shift_plus SHIFT_PLUS] [--shift_minus SHIFT_MINUS] [--collapse_within]

     Create ATAC-seq fragment file from BAM file

     optional arguments:
       -h, --help            show this help message and exit -b BAM, --bam BAM     Input bam file (must be indexed) -f FRAGMENTS, --fragments FRAGMENTS
                             Name and path for output fragments file.
 Note that the output is not sorted or compressed.
 To sort the output file use sort -k 1,1 -k2,2n
       -m MIN_MAPQ, --min_mapq MIN_MAPQ
-                            Minimum MAPQ required to retain fragment (default = 30)
-    -p NPROC, --nproc NPROC
+                            Minimum MAPQ required to retain fragment (default = 30) -p NPROC, --nproc NPROC
                             Number of processors (default = 1)
       -t BARCODETAG, --barcodetag BARCODETAG
-                            Read tag storing cell barcode information (default = "CB")
-    -c CELLS, --cells CELLS
+                            Read tag storing cell barcode information (default = "CB") -c CELLS, --cells CELLS
                             Path to file containing cell barcodes to retain, or a comma-separated list of cell barcodes.
 If None (default), use all cell barocodes present in the BAM file.
       --barcode_regex BARCODE_REGEX
                             Regular expression used to extract cell barcode from read name.
 If None (default), extract cell barcode from read tag.
 Use "[^:]*" to match all characters up to the first colon.
       --use_chrom USE_CHROM
                             Regular expression used to match chromosomes to be included in output.
 Default is "(?i)^chr" to match all chromosomes starting with "chr", case insensitive
       --max_distance MAX_DISTANCE
                             Maximum distance between integration sites for the fragment to be retained.
-Allows filtering of implausible fragments that likely result from
-                            incorrect mapping positions.
+Allows filtering of implausible fragments that likely result from incorrect mapping positions.
 Default is 5000 bp.
+      --min_distance MIN_DISTANCE
+                            Minimum distance between integration sites for the fragment to be retained.
+Allows filtering of implausible fragments that likely result from incorrect mapping positions.
+Default is 10 bp.
       --chunksize CHUNKSIZE
                             Number of BAM file entries to iterate over before collapsing the fragments and writing to disk.
 Higher chunksize will use more memory but will be faster.
+      --shift_plus SHIFT_PLUS
+                            Number of bases to shift Tn5 insertion position by on the forward strand.
+      --shift_minus SHIFT_MINUS
+                            Number of bases to shift Tn5 insertion position by on the reverse strand.
+      --collapse_within     Take cell barcode into account when collapsing duplicate fragments.
+Setting this flag means that fragments with the same coordinates can be identified provided they originate from a different cell barcode.

 Fragment file format
 ~~~~~~~~~~~~~~~~~~~~~